 Missing or damaged system files can also lead to various kinds of problems with the driver for your WiFi adapter.
 To check if the system is corrupted, you should run a quick and thorough scan of your computer.
 And this is easier than you think.

-Reimage is a powerful Windows repair solution with a range of functions.
-It can not only deals with hardware-related issues, but also detect any security threats like viruses or malware, and improve your PC’s stability.
+Fortect is a powerful Windows repair solution with a range of functions.
+It can not only deals with hardware-related issues, but also detect security threats like viruses or malware, and improve your PC’s stability.
 Most importantly, it doesn’t harm your custom settings and data.

 Test if your system runs faster and smoother now, and if the Internet is connected normally.
 If this solution gives you no luck, check out the last one.